mlcommons/training/recommendation/pytorch/README.md

 Positive training examples are all but the last item each user rated.
 Negative training examples are randomly selected from the unrated items for each user.

 The last item each user rated is used as a positive example in the test set.
+For the large synthetic dataset, there is no notion of time, since the data points are randomly generated.
+For each user, one item is chosen to be used for the test set.

 A fixed set of 999 unrated items are also selected to calculate hit rate at 10 for predicting the test item.

 ### Training data order